 Motor homes carrying motorcycles/scooters will only be accepted when the structure of the vehicle provides dedicated storage area for such units.
-In any case you should contact the local WWL office or agent (Offices & Agents) for further advice.
+In any case, your forwarder should contact the local WWL office or agent for further advice.

 Charges apply as per local port tariffs and are payable by the shipper.